-A new mommy will sometimes wonder whether her baby has or is drinking enough breast milk while breastfeeding.
-Since you cannot measure the exact amounts like you can when bottle feeding, it may leave a mother feeling insecure about the amount of milk she is producing.
+A new mommy will sometimes wonder whether her baby has or is drinking enough breast milk while breastfeeding since you cannot measure the exact amounts like you can when bottle feeding.
+It may leave a mother feeling insecure about the amount of milk she produces.

 Best Indicators to Look Out For

-- Sucking and swallowing: While breastfeeding, you can see by the way your baby is moving his/her mouth and chin, whether he/she is drinking or not.
+- Sucking and swallowing: While breastfeeding, you can see by the way your baby is moving their mouth and chin whether they are drinking or not.
 Watch the video to see the examples below.
-If you can hear your baby swallowing, then you can rest assured that he/she is getting in lots of milk, but not every baby makes swallowing sounds at the breast.
+If you can hear your baby swallowing, you can rest assured that they are getting in lots of milk, but not every baby makes swallowing sounds at the breast.

 - Bowel movements: Colostrum will help move the meconium (first dark stools) from your baby’s system.
-Baby should have at least 1 dark bowel movement every day, until about day three when the stools start to become lighter in color.
+Baby should have at least one dark bowel movement every day until about day three when the stools start to become lighter in color.

-- By the end of baby’s first week, he/she should be passing at least 2 soft stools each day.
-After three weeks of life, it is very common for exclusively breastfed babies to only have 1 stool every week, so don’t worry if your baby starts pooping less after 3 weeks of age, this is because breast milk is easily digested.
+- By the end of the baby’s first week, they should pass at least two soft stools each day.
+After three weeks of life, it is very common for exclusively breastfed babies to only have one stool every week, so don’t worry if your baby starts pooping less after three weeks of age.
+This is because breast milk is easily digested.
 Learn more about normal stools for the breastfed baby.

-- Urination: After 4 days, your baby should be wetting at least 4 diapers per day (24 hours) Baby’s urine should be transparent, darker urine indicates that your baby is not getting in enough fluids.
+- Urination: After four days, your baby should wet at least four diapers per day (24 hours).
+A baby’s urine should be transparent.
+Darker urine indicates that your baby is not getting in enough fluids.

 - Your breasts feel softer after nursing: This indicates that your baby has removed milk, making your breasts seem emptier.